sprint-studio/iPhoneVideoDownloader/Readme.md

 # iPhone Video Downloader

-Vibe coded minimal macOS app to quickly download videos from a physically connected iPhone.
+Vibe coded minimal macOS app to quickly download all videos from a physically connected iPhone.

 ---